-Tourism Concern is seeking applications for a new Trustee to take on the role of Treasurer, who has the experience, enthusiasm and commitment to move the charity finances forward and build on the good work achieved so far.
+Tourism Concern is seeking applications for new Trustee’s who have the experience, enthusiasm and commitment to move the charity forward and build on the good work achieved so far.

 As a Trustee you will need to be a Member of Tourism Concern.
 Recruitment is via application / interview and new trustees will be co-opted until the appointment is put forward for ratification by members at the AGM.

 If you are interested and would like further information please complete the online application from and the Chair will contact you to discuss further.

 - To govern Tourism Concern in line with its charitable objectives and to maintain oversight of the organisations financial affairs on behalf of the Board of Trustees.

 - To provide guidance to the Board of Trustees and Executive Director on financial stewardship of the organisation in line with the strategic aims.